-The JCR President - Talisha Ariarasa
+The JCR President - Fabio Rossi

-Hi!
-My name is Talisha (she/her) and I am your JCR President for this academic year.
-I am now a second-year lawyer (I have to keep reminding myself of this) originally from East London and live in college so you will see me about!
-Oxford is unique and has lots of strange terminology - the JCR (Junior Common Room) is the body that all undergraduate students are a part of.
-This body takes care of all areas of undergraduate life and my job as President is to liaise between the JCR and College authorities to ensure we all have a happy and comfortable college life.
+Heya, I'm Fabio (he/him) and I'm your JCR President for this academic year.
+I'm a second year Philosophy, Politics and Economics student (still kinda crazy that I'm no longer a fresher arghh!) and I'm living in College this year so you'll see me around, probably playing an excessive amount of pool in Terrace...
+I'm always up for a chat as welfare is incredibly important to me; I've done the peer support training so am always happy to speak to anyone about any issues or concerns completely confidentially in a peer supporter capacity.
+The JCR (Junior Common Room) is a body that all undergraduate students are part of, it takes care of all areas of undergraduate life and my job as President is to liaise between the JCR and College authorities to ensure we all have a happy and comfortable college life.
 It is my job to represent your views so whether it is at a JCR meeting or just a conversation with me, please express your opinions!
 Any issues, complaints or concerns can come to me, if I can't deal with them I can direct you to who can.
-My email is jcr.president@some.ox.ac.uk, come say hi!
-Oxford was a really strange place for me in the beginning, but college and the people here really helped me settle in.
-I am determined to make changes and improve the lives of undergrads at Somerville and am excited for what this year will hold - I hope you are too!
+Coming to Oxford can be daunting at the best of times, never mind during a pandemic, but I am determined to make sure life at Somerville is as awesome as it can be!!
+Being part of a college community means we can support each other, and we're incredibly lucky to have such an amazing welfare team here at Somerville.
+I'm really excited for what this year will hold, and I hope you are too!!